redpaperheart/talktolight/README.md

-Google teamed up with [Red Paper Heart](http://redpaperheart.com) to design an open source interactive art installation that would showcase the potential of the Google Assistant SDK from RPH's point of view.
+[Red Paper Heart](http://redpaperheart.com) designed an open source interactive art installation that would showcase the potential of the Google Assistant SDK from RPH's point of view.
 The goal?
-To inspire developers and makers everywhere to experiment and build with it themselves.
+To inspire developers and makers everywhere to experiment and build with it themselves, just like we did.

 We were moved by the opportunity to translate this remarkable new reality of ours into an interaction that’s as comical as it is inspiring – to express the kind of wonder and humor we feel when using the Assistant, because that’s how we do.